 Introduction to the workspace

-Hyperquery is a workspace for exploratory analytics, but we've made the decision to fundamentally start with a modern WYSIWYG editing format, similar to what you might find in tools like Notion, Dropbox Paper, Confluence, or Evernote.
+Hyperquery is a data notebook, not unlike SQL notebooks or Jupyter.
+However, a key design choice we've made is our decision to fundamentally start with a modern WYSIWYG editing format, similar to what you might find in tools like Notion, Dropbox Paper, Confluence, or Evernote.

 ✍️ Basic formatting